Killing of Paul Kessler

-Paul Kessler was a Jewish American man who died at the age of 69 after being fatally injured in an altercation on November 5, 2023, between dueling pro-Israel and pro-Palestine demonstrations in Thousand Oaks, California, United States.
-Kessler's death has been ruled a homicide; as of a May 2024 press release from the prosecution, authorities have yet to find evidence of a hate crime.
+Paul Kessler was a 69-year-old Jewish American man who was killed during an altercation on November 5, 2023, between dueling pro-Israel and pro-Palestine demonstrations in Thousand Oaks, California, United States.
+Kessler's death was ruled a homicide.
 On November 16, suspect Loay Alnaji was taken into custody on charges of involuntary manslaughter and battery in the death of Kessler.
-“While antisemitic hate speech was heard at the November 5, 2023, rally, there is no evidence those words were said by Alnaji,” according to a prosecution press release.

-Paul Kessler
+He pled guilty to both charges in May 2026.
+In July 2026, Alnaji was sentenced to one year in the county jail, followed by two years of probation.

+Victim

 Kessler grew up in the tight-knit Jewish community of Scranton, Pennsylvania.
 He was known as an ardent Democrat who was passionate about progressive causes and Israel.
 He had worked as a medical sales person, and was married for 43 years with a son.

 Prior to the protest, Kessler had been previously diagnosed with a brain tumor.

 Incident

 At dueling pro-Israel and pro-Palestine demonstrations on the Gaza war in Thousand Oaks on November 5, 2023.
 About 75 to 100 people were gathered at the intersection for the two protests, which were held by two groups; "Freedom for Palestine" and "We are Pro-Israel."
 Police patrolling the area reported seeing no indication of violence about fifteen minutes before the altercation reportedly happened.
 Kessler and a pro-Palestinian supporter had reportedly been involved in an altercation, and Kessler had at some point fallen backwards and hit his head on the ground.

 Reports of Kessler being struck by a pro-Palestinian supporter in the face with a megaphone were reported, and prosecutors would later submit evidence in court showing that Kessler's DNA was found on the rim of the megaphone that Alnaji is accused of holding.
 County medical examiner Dr. Othon Mena testified that Kessler died from blunt force trauma caused by the blow from the megaphone and the subsequent fall.

 According to the lawyer of Loay Alnaji, a 50-year-old male pro-Palestinian supporter, Kessler reportedly got in the face of many of the pro-Palestinian protestors and stuck his phone in Alnaji's face.

 At around 3:20PM responding deputies and EMS responded to calls and found Kessler on the ground conscious and able to speak.
 Alnaji stayed at the location until deputies arrived to indicate his involvement and called 911 after he fell.
 Bleeding from the head and mouth, Kessler was transported to the hospital, where he was responsive and conscious to speak with law enforcement at the hospital.
 He died early the next day, November 6, at the hospital.